 6 TO 8 SERVINGS

 I serve this chicken often, and it always gets major compliments.
 While the chicken is roasting, it sends a mouthwatering aroma through the entire house.
 When it comes out of the oven, it’s golden and crispy on the outside, moist and tender on the inside.
 The secret is the marinade, which turns into a super delicious pan sauce you can pour all over the chicken—and over the mashed potatoes, if you are serving them.
 The other secret is to baste often.
 I know the cooking time may seem long, and it is—3 hours for a 6-pound chicken—but if you baste it as often as I suggest, every half hour or so, you will have a tender, fall-off-the-bone, mouthwatering chicken!
-I like to marinate the chicken in a large ziplock bag overnight in the refrigerator, but if you don’t have time to do that, you can pour the marinade over the chicken and bake right away.
+Marinate the chicken in a glass bowl cover tightly with plastic wrap for 6 – 8 hours or bet yet, over night.
+If you don’t have time to do that, you can pour the marinade over the chicken and bake right away.

 6-pound whole organic chicken, rinsed and dried